WiseBot-Discord/WiseBot-Website/index.md

 - [Support!](./support)

 ## Notice!
 WiseBot is currently pending verification.
-It will temporarily not be addable to your servers.
+It might temporarily not be addable to your servers.
+**Status:** Discord is currently processing our request.

 ## Commands
 There are a lot of commands and the list will, hopefully keep growing.
 Below is a list of all operational (released) commands: